 Torque Sensors

-Torque sensors use a precision strain gauge to measure if you’re pedaling and how hard you are pedaling.
-The gauge measures the amount of force you are applying to the peddles.
-The ebike control unit uses this information to determine how much power the motor needs to supply.
+Torque sensors use a precision strain gauge to measure the amount of force you are applying to the peddles.
+The control unit uses this information to determine how much power the motor needs to supply.

-Torque sensor based pedal assist amplifies your pedaling input.
+Torque sensor pedal assist amplifies your pedaling input.
 When you pedal harder, the motor supplies more power.
-When you pedal gently, the motor only provides a small amount of assistance.
+When you pedal more gently, the motor provides less assistance assistance.

-Torque sensor pedal assist is better for bike touring.
-The main reason is that the ride quality is better.
-Torque sensor provide smooth and natural power delivery.
+Torque sensor pedal assist is better for touring because the sensors provide smooth and natural power delivery.
 It feels like you have bionic legs.
 The bike will feel responsive and accelerate smoothly and predictably.
 In addition, torque sensors offer better range than cadence sensors.
+They’re more efficient.

 The main drawback of torque sensors is that they are expensive.
 They add around $150 to the cost of the bike.